JohnBatmanMySlinky/Advent-of-Code/README.md

 # 2022
 - Are my better leaderboard positions (slightly) better because I got smarter or I am now EU based and the timing works out better?

+# 2023
+- Given my amount of free time, it is irresponsible for me to continue.
+However, I shall try...